Attention Freshman Estimated Award Recipients:

 The HOPE Scholarship does not pay for Academic Assistance (Learning Support) courses or any other courses that do not apply toward any degree.
 Click here for the list of HOPE & Zell Miller Scholarship Ineligible Courses.

-For the 2015-16 and 2016-17 Award Years, the dollar amount of each semester's HOPE Scholarship award is determined by multiplying $233.00 X the number of hours in which the student is enrolled, up to the maximum 15 hours; however, the HOPE amount received cannot exceed the actual tuition charged.
+For the 2016-17 Award Year, the dollar amount of each semester's HOPE Scholarship award is determined by multiplying $233.00 X the number of hours in which the student is enrolled, up to the maximum 15 hours; however, the HOPE amount received cannot exceed the actual tuition charged.

 When students are charged the Flat Tuition Rate for the fall and spring semesters, the HOPE Scholarship award amount reflected on their financial aid Awards initially assumes 15 hours enrollment in the fall and spring semesters for a maximum award amount of $3,495.00 per semester.

 |UGA HOPE Award Amounts Schedule|

 |Hours Enrolled||1617 HOPE Award Amount|

 You can also view GSFC's 2016-2017 Award Amounts by clicking on the University System of Georgia Institutions arrow and selecting the University of Georgia.